Urban and Community Forestry

 • How can I get an ash tree on my property inspected and condemned (if it is infested)?
 I live in North Minneapolis and I meet the requirements for the grant program.

-Michael R Lovik asked over 1 year ago
+Michael R Lovik asked about 2 years ago

 To have a tree inspected and condemned, please contact Minneapolis Parks and Recreation Board.
 You can find more information on their process here: Trees & the Urban Forest - Minneapolis Park & Recreation Board (minneapolisparks.org)